Tuna: Is it Thyroid Safe?

 To tuna, or not to tuna?
 That is the question.

 Canned tuna can be a great source of Omega 3s and other thyroid-supportive nutrients, but with mercury concerns, can it be a thyroid-safe food?
 How do we choose wisely when it comes to this convenient protein source?
+And which brands are best for Thyroid Thrivers looking for safe tuna?

 - The Pros & Cons of Tuna